laminas-api-tools/api-tools-welcome/asset/README.md

-Apigility Welcome Screen Assets
+Laminas API Tools Welcome Screen Assets
 ===============================

-This directory contains build tools and assets for the zf-apigility-welcome module.
+This directory contains build tools and assets for the api-tools-welcome module.
 CSS in this directory is geared towards the welcome screen.

 Contributing